samsquire/mazzle-starter/README.md

 # Notes

+ * Kubernetes is installed on the cluster of bastion, web, prometheus, vault servers
  * Instances have a volume service which mount volumes using the instance tags -- rather than using Terraform.

 # Expanded lifecycle pipeline